General Terms & Conditions

 The Sibling program consists of the activities as posted by CDTC in its program guide that will be handed out prior to the start of each therapy period.
 The Siblingsprogram can be divided into different activities, some of which are only suitable for children of certain age groups.
 Furthermore, activities can be located outside of the CDTC premises.
 The Principal is responsible to assess whether or not a child can participate in the specific activity planned for the Siblingsprogram.

-The Participant in the Family swim offered by CDTC must be an adequate swimmer, competent using swim fins and able to stay in a sea water basin of 15 to 18 feet deep, for about 30 minutes without forming a risk to him/herself or to others.
+The Participant in the Dolphin Experience offered by CDTC must be an adequate swimmer, competent using swim fins and able to stay in a sea water basin of 15 to 18 feet deep, for about 30 minutes without forming a risk to him/herself or to others.
 In order to protect the Patient’s and our dolphin’s safety, the use of a life vest is mandatory for all Patients that are shorter than 1.45 m/57 inches.

 Due to the interactive nature of the activities in the water, Participants who are pregnant are not allowed to participate in any program activity involving interaction in the water with our dolphins.